parallax/jsPDF/ISSUE_TEMPLATE.md

 Feature requests, bug reports etc. are very welcome as issues.
 But questions are directed to stackoverflow with the tag `jspdf`.

+If you are facing issues with utf-8 characters, please refer to [#2677](https://github.com/MrRio/jsPDF/issues/2677).

 Note that bug reports should follow these guidelines:

 1. A bug should be reported as an [mcve](https://stackoverflow.com/help/mcve)